sverweij/dependency-cruiser/doc/cli.md

 ##teamcity[inspection typeId='not-to-dev-dep' message='src/index.js -> node_modules/eslint/lib/api.js' file='src/index.js' SEVERITY='ERROR' flowId='8970869134' timestamp='2019-06-02T10:37:56.812']
 ##teamcity[inspection typeId='no-orphans' message='src/orphan.js -> src/orphan.js' file='src/orphan.js' SEVERITY='ERROR' flowId='8970869134' timestamp='2019-06-02T10:37:56.812']
 ```

+Just like the `err` reporter the teamcity reporter has an empty output when there's
+no violations - and a non-zero exit code when there's errors.

 ### `--do-not-follow`: don't cruise modules adhering to this pattern any further
 If you _do_ want to see certain modules in your reports, but are not interested